-If the applicant must withdraw after February 5, 2016 for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:
+If the applicant must withdraw after February 1, 2017 for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:

-- 1) The request is submitted to the Study Abroad Office in writing and accompanied by a signed statement stating that travel is not advised from a physician on the physician's letterhead; and - 2) NIU is able to obtain refunds from overseas vendors and agents.
+- 1) The request is submitted to the Study Abroad Office in writing and accompanied by a signed statement stating that travel is not advised from a physician on the physician's letterhead; and - 2) NIU is able to obtain refunds from overseas vendors and agents. - 3) The program still has the minimum number of participants required to operate.